CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-cloudberry-lab-backup-enterprise-blueprint.md

 Follow these steps to access and use the CloudBerry software

 1. Access the VM
-- Please, log in to your server using the VPN access [https://www.ctl.io/knowledge-base/network/how-to-configure-client-vpn/](VPN configuration instructions)
+- Please, log in to your server using the VPN Access.
+For Help, [click this link for VPN configuration instructions](../../network/how-to-configure-client-vpn.md)

 2. Launch the software
 - You will see a Cloudberry Backup Enterprise Edition Icon on the desktop.
 Double click it to launch.